Sylvester96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to all subdirectories
+Script that creates a directory called my_dir with permissions 751 in the working directory